 A hot, crispy drumstick practically begs to be scooped up and devoured with your own two mitts.
 In the Peach State, it’s the law.
 Technically.

 A Gainesville, Ga, ordinance makes it illegal to consume fried chicken any way other than by hand.
-Enacted in 1961 as a PR stunt to promote Gainesville as a beacon of poultrydom, the law still remains on the books.
-Do not despair, however, if you find yourself using cutlery to carve up a pan-fried thigh within city limits.
-In 2009, a 91-year-old woman who was “arrested” for consuming fried chicken with a fork was pardoned moments later by Gainesville’s mayor, on hand as part of a practical joke
+Enacted in 1961 as a PR stunt to promote Gainesville as a beacon of poultry dom, the law remains on the books.
+However, do not despair if you find yourself using cutlery to carve up a pan-fried thigh within city limits.
+In 2009, a 91-year-old woman who was “arrested” for consuming fried chicken with a fork was pardoned moments later by Gainesville’s mayor on hand as part of a practical joke.

 Who would want to curse at New Orleans’ finest?

-Section 74-2 of the New Orleans City Code states “It shall be unlawful and a breach of the peace for any person wantonly to curse or revile or to use obscene or opprobrious language toward or with reference to any member of the city fire department while in the actual performance of his duty.”
-The law is still on the books, but was ruled unconstitutional by the U.S. Supreme Court in 1974
+Section 74-2 of the New Orleans City Code states, “It shall be unlawful and a breach of the peace for any person wantonly to curse or revile or to use obscene or opprobrious language toward or concerning any member of the city fire department while in the actual performance of his duty.”
+The law is still on the books but was ruled unconstitutional by the U.S. Supreme Court in 1974

 Grandma could be a dangerous criminal if she keeps playing cards on Sunday in Alabama.

 There are all sorts of wacky laws in the U.S. regulating what people can and cannot do on Sunday.
 This is largely a reflection of the nation’s Puritan roots.
-Restrictions on alcohol sales (and the Chick-fil-A rule against opening on the Sabbath) remain in place in many states, cities and towns, but they are hardly the only sobering Sunday prohibitions still enforced by the fun police.
+Restrictions on alcohol sales (and the Chick-fil-A rule against opening on the Sabbath) remain in place in many states, cities, and towns.
+However, they are hardly the only sobering Sunday prohibitions still enforced by the fun police.

 “Just sign where it says ‘soul.'”
 Is there something diabolical about buying cars on Sundays (apart from the shady salesmen)?

 Under Title 17, Section 3203 of the state code, the sale of cars and other motor vehicles on Sunday is strictly prohibited.
-Violation of the law is a crime, punishable by up to six months in jail and a $1,000 fine, along with auto dealer license revocation.
-The law is not, however, simply limited to the fellas down at McGillicuddy’s Mazda & Subaru Barn.
+Violation of the law is a crime punishable by up to six months in jail and a $1,000 fine, along with auto dealer license revocation.
+However, the law is not simply limited to the fellas down at McGillicuddy’s Mazda & Subaru Barn.
 It applies to any person who engages in the purchase, sale, exchange or trade of a new or used car on the day of rest